FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

 The configuration doesn't differ much from the other mapper.
 Only the email domain must be configured, so that the pseudo hash generated is a valid email.
+Additionally, one can configure whether to override an existing email claim value.

 ### Example